willtemperley/swift-postgres-client/Docs/setting_up_a_postgres_database_for_testing.md

 # Setting up a Postgres database for testing

-To run the PostgresClientKit test suite, you need a Postgres database.
-Postgres can be run on the same host as the PostgresClientKit test suite, or on a different host.
+To run the test suite, you need access to a PostgreSQL server built with SSL support.
+The tests were adapted from [PostgresClientKit](https://github.com/codewinsdotcom/PostgresClientKit) hence the naming.

 After [installing Postgres](https://www.postgresql.org/download/), follow the steps below to configure Postgres and set up a test database and users.